Able Tasmans: Post-split activities

 Ten years after the band split up, Humphreys and Keen regrouped to record an album, The Overflow, under the name of Humphreys & Keen, although the album also featured Dodd, Young, Jonkers and Mason.

 Graeme Humphreys is now better known in New Zealand for his role as a radio talkback host (under the name Graeme Hill).

-David Beniston died in Melbourne on 7 May 2011, due to an aneurism.
+David Beniston died in Melbourne on 7 May 2011, due to an aneurysm.

 Musical style

 The band's style of music could be considered as somewhat similar to the prevalent Dunedin sound, as recorded by Flying Nun during the 1980s and most effective when keyboards (not normally prominent in the Dunedin sound) were to the fore, as on their early student radio hit "Snow White Chook".
 Their music has been described as folk rock, indie pop, chamber pop, and baroque pop.

 AllMusic writer Jason Ankeny described the band as having "a tongue-in-cheek, '60s-influenced aesthetic" in their early years.